mariomka/regex-benchmark/README.md

 It's just a simple regex benchmark for different programming languages.

-Measures how long it takes to find and count non-overlapping occurrences.
+Measures how long it takes to find and count non-overlapping occurrences with **default settings**.

 > All benchmarks are wrong, but some are useful - [Szilard](https://github.com/szilard), [benchm-ml](https://github.com/szilard/benchm-ml)

-I hope this benchmark can be helpful for choosing a language but it's not only about performance, each language has its engine and offers different features (like UTF support, backreferences, capturing groups...)
+I hope this benchmark can be helpful, but it's not only about performance, but each language also has its engine and offers different features (like UTF support, backreferences, capturing groups ...)

 ## Input text